 Windows 7: Choose Start menu > All Programs > iCloud > iCloud, then click Manage.

 So, with the above introduction, we believe it will be easy and clear to find iPhone backup location on Windows and Mac.
-But you can'd read your iTunes and iCloud backup files.
-In order to solve this problem, Dr.Fone - Data Recovery (iOS) can perfectly help you to view your iTunes and iCloud backup files for free.
+But you can't read your iTunes and iCloud backup files.
+To solve this problem, Dr.Fone - Data Recovery (iOS) can perfectly help you to view your iTunes and iCloud backup files for free.